-‘I did everything I could out there’: Former UW star Ben Burr-Kirven makes strong case for a roster spot with Seahawks
+‘I did everything I could’: Former UW star Ben Burr-Kirven makes strong case for Seahawks roster spot

 Coaches and veteran linebackers have praised both rookie linebackers — Burr-Kirven and Cody Barton, a third-round pick — for their ability to quickly pick up their defensive assignments and for their leadership.
 Burr-Kirven and Barton were roommates during training camp, and each has said they’ve benefited from learning the Seahawks’ defense together.

-“I don’t look like a MIKE linebacker,” said Burr-Kirven, listed at 6-feet and 230 pounds, “but that’s what I’ve played for a long time now, from high school through college.
+“I don’t look like a MIKE linebacker,” said Burr-Kirven, listed at 6 feet and 230 pounds, “but that’s what I’ve played for a long time now, from high school through college.
 So I take pride in being able to hopefully lead those guys and do everything I can to help everyone be in the best position to make plays.
 And if something gets messed up, it’s on me.
 I’m happy to take that responsibility.”

 Did he do enough to convince the Seahawks to keep him around?